pactumjs/pactum/docs/api-testing.md

 Allows validation of specific part in a JSON.
 See [json-query](https://www.npmjs.com/package/json-query) for more usage details.

 * Performs deep equal or strict equal.
-* Order of items in an array matters.
+* Order of items in an array does matter.

 ```javascript
 it('get people', async () => {